 MacCleaner Pro is the best cleaner of cached data on a Mac.

 How to clear browser cache on Mac

 Clearing the browser cache requires the same steps mentioned above.
 You can clear the browser cache manually or use MacCleaner Pro:

-- Select the web browser for clearing its caches.
+- Select Caches and tick the web browser for clearing its caches.

-- Click to Remove and confirm the cache removal.
+- Click Review and Clean Up and confirm the cache removal.